Ph.D. Program in Nursing Science (International Program)

-The Doctor of Philosophy Program in Nursing Science (International Program) engages the Faculty of Nursing at Thammasat University in an interactive relationship with top-ranking universities, such as the Frances Payne Bolton School of Nursing at Case Western Reserve University, the School of Nursing at The George Washington University, the School of Nursing at the University of Alabama at Birmingham, and the Sinclair School of Nursing at the University of Missouri in the U.S., and 2 top universities in Taiwan—the Department of Nursing at National Cheng Kung University and the School of Nursing at the National Defense Medical Center.
+The Doctor of Philosophy Program in Nursing Science (International Program) engages the Faculty of Nursing at Thammasat University in an interactive relationship with leading nursing institutes, including Case Western Reserve University, University of Illinois at Chicago, Florida Atlantic University, University of Missouri, University of Alabama at Birmingham in the U.S. and National Defense Medical Center, and National Cheng Kung University in Taiwan.
 These institutions confer and participate with one another in formulating a framework within which to execute the program of study and to arrange for the exchange of instructors and students by specifying the various conditions for the initial phase of the program.

 It is the conviction of the Faculty of Nursing at Thammasat University that, in providing a continuing education that incorporates a body of learning at the doctoral level, emphasis should be directed toward the output of high-level graduate researchers whose work centers on palliative care, geriatric care, family health, and health promotion and disease prevention.
-Further, graduates should be capable in the area of health management and administration at an international level.
+Further, graduates achieve potential in the area of health management and administration at an international level.
 Graduates must be knowledgeable of the health system, health policy, and continuing quality improvements.
 Graduates must have a world view and perspective within a global context in this era of global capitalism, functioning both economically, socially, culturally, and politically, with ethics and within international law.
 Graduates must maintain awareness of advances in the technology in the modern world, which extend to shifting populations and the rapid transmission of data and information.
-The faculty desires that its nursing graduates be highly capable as leaders in effecting healthcare change, which means the improved quality of life of the people living in their own localities, with a subsequent positive impact on the quality of life of people in the world.
+Our program prepares nursing graduates for capability of performing as leaders in effecting healthcare change, which means the improved quality of life of the people living in their own localities, with a subsequent positive impact on the quality of life of people in the world

 Semester 1: August-December